frankvdh/Meerkat/README.md

 These use the same colour coding as the icon, so an aircraft 2,000 feet above and descending will have a blue icon, but red predictions.
 When an aircraft is being flown straight by autopilot, these predictions coincide.
 When an aircraft is manoeuvring, these predictions will vary, and the actual path of the aircraft is uncertain.

+When other aircraft are detected within 20nm, a yellow "danger" circle is drawn around the phone's GPS location.
+The nearer any aircraft's position (not predicted or historical) is to your location, the heavier the border is drawn.
+When it is .

 Screen Orientation
 ------------------